cepdnaclk/projects.ce.pdn.ac.lk/docs/github_repos/3yp/e16/computerized-timetabling-and-attendance-marking-system.md

 layout: project_page
 title: Computerized Timetabling And Attendance Marking System
 permalink: /3yp/e16/computerized-timetabling-and-attendance-marking-system
-description: "A system for LP gas users and distributors"
+description: "The idea is to create a modern attendance marking system that is suitable for today's world.In parallel with the attendance marking system,a fully-fledged time table managing and lecture reminding system is developed."

 has_children: false
 parent: E16 Embedded Systems Projects